lorenzoalig/API_RESTful_Node.js_MovieReviews/README.md

 In this project, I developed an API for a backend server of a a movie review app.
-It uses Node.js with Express framework, and it is developed in JavaScript.
+It uses Node.js with Mongoose and Express framework, and it is developed in JavaScript.
+It uses a database hosted in MongoDB's Atlas.